 Deutsch: Hydrotherapie / Español: Hidroterapia / Português: Hidroterapia / Français: Hydrothérapie / Italiano: Idroterapia

 Hydrotherapy in the fitness context refers to the use of water for therapeutic exercises and treatments that promote rehabilitation, muscle recovery, and overall fitness.
-It involves performing exercises in water, which reduces joint stress and provides resistance, making it ideal for improving strength, flexibility, and cardiovascular health while minimizing injury risk.
+It involves performing exercises in water, which reduces joint stress and provides Resistance, making it ideal for improving strength, flexibility, and cardiovascular Health while minimizing injury risk.

 Description